angadsinghsandhu/Notes/Leetcode/Solutions/Amazon/BILP.md

 8. **What did you do when you needed to motivate a group of individuals?**
    _Leadership Principles: Hire and Develop the Best_
-   (Example details can be drawn from instances where I motivated team members by setting clear expectations and celebrating small wins, ensuring that each team member felt supported and valued.)
+   TA story; (Example details can be drawn from instances where I motivated team members by setting clear expectations and celebrating small wins, ensuring that each team member felt supported and valued.)

 9. **Tell me about a time you stepped up into a leadership role.**
    _Leadership Principles: Ownership, Think Big_
-   At ShareKhan (2022), I identified inefficiencies in how Twitter customer queries were handled.
+   upGAN, At ShareKhan (2022), I identified inefficiencies in how Twitter customer queries were handled.
 I took the initiative to propose and lead the development of a sentiment analysis system that automated query classification and significantly reduced compliance response times.

 ---